 Meet some of our current students!

-Nathaniel W. Anderson is a fourth year doctoral student in Health Policy and Management.
+Nathaniel W. Anderson is a fifth year doctoral student in Health Policy and Management.
 His research interests are in population health, health equity, and child and youth well-being.
 For his dissertation, he is exploring methodological improvements to indices of child well-being and applying these indices as tools for assessing how public policy impacts population health.
 He has also worked on several projects aimed at quantifying trends in health equity within the U.S. population.

 My research is centered around the ways in which health reform shifts health financing arrangements in Latin American countries, particularly in Mexico; specifically, how health reform prescriptions of structural adjustment induced changes to the public-private mix in the financing and delivery of health services.
 In my dissertation I explore how the private sector responds to a population demand unmet by the public healthcare system, particularly among individuals who are not affiliated to a social security institution.
 I contextualize this work within the structural adjustment reforms that took place during the past three decades, whose effects we continue to observe in increasing levels of individual private spending.
 I have also engaged in numerous research projects that pursue the reduction of access and quality disparities in healthcare among Latino immigrants in the United States.
 Prior to coming to UCLA, I coordinated various studies at the Institute on Social Justice and Sustainable Development on nutrition, child and maternal health and health care provider training in Mexico.